The obvious text to mention here is:

 The notion of how to ‘nudge’ was brought to the fore by this 2008 book.

-The primary complication with their text – written from the perspective of economists – arises from the assumption that you can help other people to nudge some-one else.
+The primary concern I have with their text – written from the perspective of economists – arises from the assumption that you can help people to nudge some-one else.
+Shades of manipulation.
+This web site seeks to address only what you might do for yourself.

-This text highlights how we make decisions about our lives but – too often – we choose poorly.
-This approach to ‘nudging’ is not so respectful of the ‘small defeat’ and the ways in which we ‘have’ to get it wrong in order to get it right.
+This book highlights how we make decisions about our lives but – too often – we choose poorly.
+I find this approach to ‘nudging’ values the ‘small defeat’ less than it might.
+To me, the ways in which we get things wrong can be an important step towards getting it right.
+The road to success is not a straight-as-a-die Motorway, but rather a scenic route with few clear indications of ‘right’ or ‘wrong’ steps en route.

 There is a web site addressing the larger political issues relating to nudging: